 View of the Arco from the bottom of the canyon

-The canyon was so steep, you couldn’t see the top.
-The jungle closed in all around us.
+The canyon was so steep that I couldn’t see the top; the jungle closed in all around us.
 As soon as I descended from the rope, I jumped into the cool waters of the river and swam into the cave of the Arco.
-It was a true privilege to have such a beautiful and wild place to ourselves.
+It felt like a true privilege to have such a beautiful and wild place all to ourselves, immersed in nature’s untouched beauty.

 Entrance to the Arco